jindrichmynarz/dissertation/parts/results_rescal.md

 ![HR@10 per rank](img/evaluation/hrs_per_rank.png){#fig:hrs-per-rank}

 <!--
+Observation: Performance improves with rank only for more selective properties, e.g., `pc:mainObject`.
+Properties that have fewer distinct values, such as `pc:kind`, reach their peak performance already at lower ranks.

 Initialization methods: random, eigenvalues Regularization parameters: lambda A, lambda R
 - best found by [@Kuchar2016]: both 0.01